Introduction

 Remove Debris:

-Once the spark plug is removed, inspect the well where the spark plug was seated.
-Use a wire brush or a spray-on plug cleaner to clean out any debris, dirt, or buildup.
+Once the spark plug is out, check the well where it was seated.
+Use a wire brush or a spray-on plug cleaner to remove any dirt, debris, or buildup.

-Cleaning this area prevents debris from entering the combustion chamber when the new spark plug is installed.
+Cleaning this area is key to stopping any contaminants from getting into the combustion chamber when you put in the new spark plug.

 Inspect the Old Spark Plug